 In the struggle, a large amount of kerosene splashes out of the tank and hits Willa's face.
 Some of the kerosene gets into her eyes, necessitating a trip to the emergency room.

 Scott is guilty of burglary for breaking into Willa's garage to steal kerosene.
 But because he did not splash kerosene on her willfully and maliciously, he is not guilty of assault with a caustic chemical.

-The caustic chemicals covered by assault with a caustic chemical include gasoline, petroleum products or flammable liquids with a flashpoint of one hundred fifty (150) degrees Fahrenheit or less.5
+The substances covered by California's "assault with a caustic chemical" law include gasoline, petroleum products or flammable liquids with a flashpoint of one hundred fifty (150) degrees Fahrenheit or less.5